-\paragraph{Video contextualizer (VC).} A simple mean pool operation may lose or blur out the fine-grained frame-level details.
-Thus, we propose VC -- a Transformer encoder (Tx)~\cite{transformer} that ingests frames representations as tokens.
-We prepend a learnable $\CLS$ token, $\bh_\CLS$ to the frames, \ie, the input to the VC is: $[\bh_\CLS, \bbf_{i1}, \ldots, \bbf_{iL_i}]$.
-Position encoding~\cite{transformer} is added to the video frame tokens to specify their temporal order.
-We consider the output at the $\CLS$ token as the video representation, \ie, $\bv = \hat{\bh}_\CLS$.
-Note, the VC can be trained jointly with the backbone using the same loss $L(\bv_i, \bt_i)$.
+\paragraph{Video contextualizer (VC).} Instead of mean pooling, a VC may be used for learning video-text representations~\citep{xclip,clip4clip}.
+To contextualize all frames, a simple Transformer encoder (Tx)~\citep{transformer} ingests frame representations as tokens.
+A learnable $\CLS$ token, $\bh_\CLS$, is inserted before all frames.
+The input to the VC is: $[\bh_\CLS, \bbf_{i1}, \ldots, \bbf_{iL_i}]$.
+Position encoding~\citep{transformer} is added to the video frame tokens to specify their temporal order.
+Finally, the output at the $\CLS$ token is considered as the video representation, \ie, $\bv_i = \hat{\bh}_\CLS$.
+Note, the VC can be trained jointly with adaptation of the backbone through the same loss $L(\bv_i, \bt_i)$.